Triggers

 This time, we pick a template under the field "Pick a post template".

-You can now use this trigger to automatically create a new draft every time a blog post is published.
+You can now use this trigger to automatically create a new draft using this template every time a blog post is published.

 Create and publish a post